au-heartbeat/Heartbeat/README.md

 ##### 3.1.2.1 Date picker validation rules

-User can not select future time in calendar (both start time & end time)
+User can not select future time in calendar (both start time & end time).

-The max date interval between start time and end time is 31 days (e.g. 01/01/2024 - 01/31/2024)
+The max date interval between start time and end time is 31 days (e.g. 01/01/2024 - 01/31/2024).

 Invalid dates may be, e.g. future dates, interval between start time and end time is more than 31 days, end time is before start time, etc.

-If user selects and invalid date, a warning may be shown
+If user selects and invalid date, a warning may be shown.

 #### 3.1.3 Config project account